National phone center *6050

 The service operates different support groups at the branches for elderly people undergoing various crises at this stage of their lives.

-The types of support groups vary from one branch to another, and are established according to the unique needs of the local population, such as the elderly blind, the spouses of long-term care patients, the middle generation who are coping with the old-age crises of their elderly parents.
+The types of support groups vary from one branch to another, and are established according to the unique needs of the local population, such as widows/ers, the spouses of long-term care patients, the middle generation who are dealing with the old-age crises of their elderly parents.